puluanau/terraform-aws-eks/migrate/README.md

 * I noticed we didn't handle efs backup in this module

 If all these things happen, I think we have a realistic migration path away from CDK that doesn't involve a lift-and-shift

+# UPDATE

+Trying to scale this down after writing this up, platform and compute asgs scaled themselves up.
+So autoscaler works after all.